rgvlee/ToyRobotSimulator/README.md

 By default it is set to 6x6.
 If the toy robot was sentient it'd probably object to a 1x1 table.
 But the option is there and you can spin it around til you've had enough.

+## Considerations and limitations

+I'm using exceptions to bubble up Mediatr request problems, such as validation errors.
+They are handled, obviously, however can be annoying depending on your IDE/configuration.
+TLDR for uninterrupted flow in Visual Studio use the Release configuration.

+On that note, the above is done for brevity.
+Mediatr supports exception handlers and the operation result pattern could be used for exceptionless flow.
+I made the decision that neither was required to demonstrate competency at this time.

+The simulator will end if the user enters the Quit instruction or Ctrl+C. It'll also end on any key press that results in Console.ReadLine returning null.
+Console.ReadLine, the hosting extensions, and Ctrl+C present an interesting console application edge case.
+This can be resolved with effort, however I made the decision that it wasn't required to demonstrate competency at this time.